David Raven (footballer): Inverness Caledonian Thistle

 He signed for SPL side Inverness Caledonian Thistle in June 2012.
 He made his debut in a 2–1 friendly win over Buckie Thistle.
 His SPL debut came against St Mirren in a 2–2 draw.

 Raven scored his first goal for ICT when he opened the scoring in a 3–0 Highland derby win against Ross County in February 2014.
 His third career goal was an extra-time winner against Celtic, in the 2014–15 Scottish Cup semi-final at Hampden Park, Glasgow, on Sunday 19 April 2015.
 On 30 April Inverness CT announced that Raven had signed a one-year contract extension, keeping him at the club until the end of the 2015–16 season.
 Inverness won the 2014–15 Scottish Cup, but Raven missed the cup final due to injury.

 Just before December 2017, David Raven confirmed that he would be leaving the club for greener pastures, due to the fact of the club being in debt and being unable to afford several high earning players' wages.
 Raven was one on the list that they couldn't afford.
 He also admitted that he wanted to start coaching with the highland club.

 On 2 January 2018, Raven played his final home game for Inverness in a 1–1 draw with Livingston in the 2017–18 Scottish Championship.
 His final game for Caley Thistle came four days later in a 1–0 loss to St Mirren.

 Wrexham

 On 26 January 2018, Raven joined Wrexham and made his debut the following day in a 2–2 draw against former club Tranmere Rovers and alongside former Inverness teammate Scott Boden.
 Raven was released by Wrexham in May 2018.

-Warrington Town
+Warrington Town and Marine

 On 1 July 2018, Raven joined Northern Premier League side, Warrington Town, after almost 2 months without a club.
 He made two appearances for the club in the FA Cup against Halifax Town in the initial 2–2 draw on 20 October 2018, and the 2–0 loss in the replay three days later.

-Marine

 In September 2020 he joined Marine.
 He left in December 2021 to become assistant manager at Warrington Town.
+On 5 August 2024, Raven announced he had been "sacked" from his role at the club.